Johannes Grenzfurthner: Film

 His horror feature Masking Threshold was premiered at Fantastic Fest in September 2021 and was released by Drafthouse Films.

 His horror film Razzennest had its premiere at Fantastic Fest 2022.

-Grenzfurther is developing several feature films, for example, his documentary feature Hacking at Leaves.

-Grenzfurthner teamed up with Juliana Neuhuber to create the sci-fi feature comedy Je Suis Auto (featuring Chase Masterson).
+His documentary feature Hacking at Leaves had its premiere at Diagonale in 2024.

+His horror mystery feature Solvent had its premiere in September 2024.

 Academia, writing, lecturing

 Grenzfurthner lectures at art institutions, symposions and political events, teaches at universities and mentors students.

 He has published books, essays and articles on politics, contemporary art, communication processes and philosophy including Mind and Matter: Comparative Approaches Towards Complexity, Do androids sleep with electric sheep?, Of Intercourse and Intracourse: Sexuality, Biomodification and the Techno-Social Sphere and Pr0nnovation?: Pornography and Technological Innovation.

 Grenzfurthner published the much debated pamphlet "Hacking the Spaces", that dealt with exclusionist tendencies in the hackerspaces movement.
-Grenzfurther extended his critique through lectures at the 2012 and 2014 Hackers on Planet Earth conferences in New York City.
+Grenzfurthner extended his critique through lectures at the 2012 and 2014 Hackers on Planet Earth conferences in New York City.

 2020 through 2021, he was editor-in-chief of the print and online magazine The Free Lunch.

+Since April 2023, he has been contributing as a weekly columnist to the Austrian news magazine Profil.